-I love visiting places that make you feel transported.
-Shofuso, hidden away in Fairmount Park, is one of those places.
+Hidden away in Fairmount Park, is one of those places that transport you somewhere else.
 As you wander through the house and gardens, you can almost believe you are in Japan.
 Summer and fall are beautiful at Shofuso, but spring is the most beautiful time to visit – especially if you can catch the cherry blossoms.

 Tobey says: A beautiful place to take photographs!